 Things to do in Calgary in summer - Go for a bike ride

-I wish stand up paddleboarding would be allowed on Glenmore Reservoir, but unfortunately, it isn’t.
-You can only go on kayak, canoe, or boat.
+Learn to sail or rent a boat and enjoy an afternoon with your friends.
+Glenmore Sailing Club offers sailing lessons for youth and adults.
+I wish stand-up paddleboarding would be allowed on Glenmore Reservoir, but unfortunately, it isn’t.
+You can only go on a kayak, canoe, or boat.

 This is one of my favourite summer activities in Calgary.
-You can either practise yoga by yourself in the park or join other yogis in different parks throughout the city.
+You can practice yoga in the park or join other yogis in different parks throughout the city.
+Many yoga studios run yoga classes in parks, usually free or for a donation to local charities:

 Things to do in Calgary in summer - Try yoga class in the park